hnakae/go-club/_posts/using-influence.md

 ## "Don't surround territory with thickness."

-You may have heard of this proverb, but I assume many of you may not fully understand it.
-For those of you who want a concrete understanding of this proverb, I'll use an example to melt away any confusion.
-Once you grasp the image of what 'surrounding territory with thickness' looks like, you will clearly see the essence of the proverb, "Don't surround territory with thickness".

 ---

+## Intro

-Let me start with a metaphor.
+So let's start with a metaphor.
 Thickness is a factory.

-I know this is strange, but Go is like a business.
 In this business of Go, we must use our assets (thickness in this case) to generate profit.
-First of all, thickness won't be just 1 or 2 stones.
-Generally, it will be closer to 5-10 stones, give or take some, and they are like the many robots and machines within a factory.
-And in these factories, all of these individual things work together to be a factory.

-So given this factory, how do we make a profit?
-Of course, just having the factory is not going to generate profit.
-We have to use it somehow.
-Hopefully, we can generate maybe 10, 15, or 20 points with the factory.
-We have the land, the building, and the machines, and somehow we need to convert this into cash.
+So given this factory, how do we make a profit of maybe 10, 15, or 20 points?

-Now, we have two options with the factory:
+Now, we have two options:

-1. 1 - We produce products with the factory and sell the products for cash. or...
-2. 2 - We sell the factory for cash.

-And with thickness, also two options:

-1. 1 - We use the thickness in an attack, and profit with the attack. or...
-2. 2 - We settle for grabbing territory with the thickness.
+_1. Get whatever points you can next to the wall (sell the factory)_

+or,

+_2. Use the thickness to surround a weak group and use the outcome to make points (make products)_

-Perhaps you already get where I'm going with this.
-Factories are for creating products to sell to generate profit.
-They aren't meant to generate that cash by selling the land, the building, or the machines.
-It's not that we can't sell the factory, but if we do, we're probably already in the red.
+Obviously, Factories aren't meant to generate profit by selling the land, the building, or the machines.
+It's not that we can't sell the factory, but this conversion isn't the intended purpose of a factory.

-And so this is the way to think about thickness.
-To surround territory with thickness is to sell the factory.
-This conversion is not the intended purpose of a factory.
 If we use the factory as intended, we can generate more profit than if we sell it.
-Of course, we can sell the factory, but if we just use the factory to generate an attack, this attack converts into more profit than just selling the factory.

-And this is the essence of "Don't surround territory with thickness."
+Let's take a look at what I mean.

 ---

-Now, with this in mind, let's take a look at a concrete example.
+Example: _Black to Play_

 ![image info](/assets/blog/proverb20/proverb20-1.PNG)